 - a.
-Document completed cleanup activities in "SMP Inspection Report". - Record the amount of waste collected and number of catch basins cleaned and the area they were cleaned in.
+Document completed cleanup activities in "SWMP Inspection Report". - b.
+Record the amount of waste collected and number of catch basins cleaned and the area they were cleaned in.
 Keep any notes or comments of any problems encountered.

 a.
 Use inspection results and clean storm drain system when necessary.
+The Water Quality Unit should be pumped every 18 months or less if inspection deems it necessary.

-- Inspections should occur twice a year or after a large storm event for the storm drain system. - b.
+- a.
+Inspections should occur three times a year or after a large storm event for the storm drain system. - b.
 Inspections should identify any flow obstructions, or damage to the system. - c.
 Inspections should identify any sediment buildup in pipes and clean out boxes.
 If more than 2" of sediment and debris is present in pipes or boxes then maintenance is needed. - d.
 Use inspections to ensure all SOPs are being followed. - e.
 Use inspection results to determine maintenance frequency.